A small shrub that grows to 1 metre tall x 1 metre wide.

 The stems have a coating of white hairs.

-It has mid green narrow and stiff linear leaves, to about 3 cm long by 0.5 cm wide, with a small pungent tip (mucro), and grey-green in colour.
+Leaves are mid green, narrow and stiff, linear in shape, to about 3 cm long by 0.5 cm wide, with a small pungent tip (mucro), and grey-green in colour.

 A grevillea inflorescence is technically a cluster of paired flowers, termed a conflorescence with the overall structure forming a raceme-like appearance.
 Grevillea species exhibit 3 main inflorescence structures: